 Although over a dozen states enjoyed a decrease in overall traffic fatalities Maryland was, unfortunately, not one of them.
 Maryland experienced a an increase in total traffic fatalities of 4.1%, from 485 in 2011 to 505 in 2012.
 However, although eighteen states suffered an increase in alcohol-impaired driving fatalities, Maryland saw a slight decrease of .06% as such deaths dropped from 161 in 2011 to 160 in 2012.

 If you, your family or friends have been involved an accident in which you sustained injuries at the hands of a negligent driver, you may need legal representation to protect your right to compensation.
-The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals who have been injured by the negligent driving of another.
-If you or someone you know has been injured in a car accident, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The qualified attorneys of Brassel Alexander, LLC have extensive experience representing individuals who have been injured by the negligent driving of another.
+If you or someone you know has been injured in a car accident, contact the attorneys of Brassel Alexander, LLC today.